Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 ### Introduction

-This use case guides you through management of Compute Clusters in VantageCloud Lake with SQL.
+This use case guides you through the process of creating and managing compute resources using SQL.
+Alternatively, many of these tasks can be performed using the VantageCloud Lake Console UI.

-***Tip**: When you're ready to create your own Compute Cluster group, you can use SQL with Editor or the Vantage Console UI.*

 ### Setup

-The following permissions are required for this use case:
+The following permissions are required for this use case.
+If necessary, connect to the Editor with an administrative user such as “dbc” to grant these permissions to the database user who will be executing this use case.

 ```sql
 GRANT CREATE COMPUTE GROUP TO "${username}" WITH GRANT OPTION;